MicrosoftDocs/win32/desktop-src/Msi/installer-filesignatureinfo.md

-﻿---
+---
-Description: 'The FileSignatureInfo method of the Installer object takes the path to a file and returns a SAFEARRAY of bytes that represent the hash or the encoded certificate.' ms.assetid: 'ab34bc46-8a8f-4b48-a1d1-d824ff36a9cc'
+Description: The FileSignatureInfo method of the Installer object takes the path to a file and returns a SAFEARRAY of bytes that represent the hash or the encoded certificate. ms.assetid: ab34bc46-8a8f-4b48-a1d1-d824ff36a9cc
-title: 'Installer.FileSignatureInfo method'
+title: Installer.FileSignatureInfo method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.FileSignatureInfo method